 The North Carolina Wage and Hour Act (NCWHA) includes vacation pay in its definition of wage.
-However, North Carolina employers are not required to provide vacation pay plans for employees.
-(N.C.G.S. §§ 95-25.2(16) and 95-25.12.)
+North Carolina employers are not required to provide vacation pay plans for employees.
+(N.C.
+Gen. Stat.
+Ann. §§ 95-25.2(16) and 95-25.12.)

-If an employer does adopt a vacation policy, that policy must address:
+However, if an employer does adopt a vacation policy, that policy must address: